 So you are thinking about visiting Las Vegas in January?
-Football fans love watching the playoffs at the sportsbooks and the huge crowds have not yet decided to return to the Las Vegas strip.
+Football fans love watching the playoffs at the sportsbooks, and the vast crowds have not yet decided to return to the Las Vegas strip.
 You’ll need to find the right Las Vegas hotel for you, so you might consider one with a heated pool just in case you want to work on your winter tan.

-January is a good time to head up to Mt.
+January is also an excellent time to head up to Mt.
 Charleston or take a cool hike in Red Rock Canyon.
 Bring a sweater because daytime temperatures are cool however you will most likely not encounter snow or any temperatures near freezing.
-There are plenty of things to do in Las Vegas during the month of January so have some fun.
+There are plenty of things to do in Las Vegas during January so have some fun.

-You have to be kidding, right?
-Way too cold to even look at the water.
-Consider a poker table instead.
-However, if you choose a hotel with a heated pool you could go for a swim if you really feel like you need the exercise.
-It should be noted that if you take a look at a weather report before your trip you might see a forecast for 70-degree daytime temperatures.
-If the hotel you have selected has a heated pool that is open during the winter you'll have some time to lounge by the water.
+- Unlike the rest of the year, January in Las Vegas is not the time to hit the pool.
+However, if you choose a hotel with a heated pool, you could go for a swim if you feel like you need the exercise.
+It should be noted that if you take a look at a weather report before your trip, you might see a forecast for 70-degree daytime temperatures.
+If the hotel you have selected has a heated pool that is open during the winter, you'll have some time to lounge by the water.
 However, just because it is warm do not assume that the pool will be open.

-It is chilly but some days those walks along the Las Vegas strip with a cool wind in your face are so exhilarating.
-The midday sun will actually feel warm so if you are visiting from a very cold climate you will love the weather in January.
+- It is chilly, but some days those walks along the Las Vegas strip with a chilly wind in your face are so exhilarating.
+The midday sun will feel warm, so if you are visiting from a very cold climate, you will love the weather in January.